 FDA Approved Meaning

 One of the most frequently asked questions by clients and the public alike is what FDA approved means.
 The difficulty is there is no single answer.
-Typically, what someone is trying to say or imply is that their
+Typically, what someone is trying to say or imply is that their individual product or formula was subject to some type of review where the FDA agreed that the product or formula was safe and/or effective.
+That is only true for a small number of products.
+Below are some quick notes on what the term may mean for different products.
+As a consumer, be cautious when you see the term and remember no label is ever authorized to use the FDA logo.

 Foods or Dietary Supplements: The term FDA approved carries little significance for these products.
 There is no general process for the FDA to review each food or dietary supplement.
 Only products with new or novel ingredients, which is a very small group, would file a GRAS (Generally Recognized as Safe) or NDI (New Dietary Ingredient) submission for clearance to use a specific ingredient.
-No label for a food or dietary supplement can claim FDA approved.
+No label for a food or dietary supplement can be FDA approved.

 Cosmetics: There is no process for the FDA to review cosmetics or ingredients in cosmetics.
-The one exception is certified color additives, those that begin with FD&C. No label for a cosmetic can claim FDA approved.
+The one exception is certified color additives; those that begin with FD&C. No label for a cosmetic can claim FDA approved.

 The term FDA approved has many means that should be carefully evaluated and approached with some caution.

-What does FDA
+What does FDA Approved

 Mean?